hanruihua/hanruihua.github.io/_pages/research.md

 ---

-## navigation of self-driving bus on road
+## Navigation of Self-driving Bus on Road
 <!--[self-driving bus](https://hanruihua.info/images/self_driving.png)-->
 - This research aim at developing the self-driving system for the bus with exteroceptive sensors including LIDARs and cameras to perform autonomous navigation on the road.